apsyx/DeepTR/README.md

-   This file contains instructions, data sets, and tools to run the model proposed in the paper "Learning to Reweight Terms with Distributional Representations" (submitted to SIGIR 2015).
+   This file contains instructions, data sets, and tools to run the model proposed in the paper "Learning to Reweight Terms with Distributional Representations" (published at SIGIR 2015).

 #### 1. Software dependencies: